SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ![](/assets/chapter-2-1-images/00.Console-example.png)

 In most operating systems, generally, **the console** is available as a standalone application on which we write different console commands.
 In Windows, it is called **Command Prompt**, while in Linux and macOS, it is called **Terminal**.
 The console runs console applications.
-They read the text as input from the command line and print the output as a text on the console.
+They read the text as input from the command line and print the output as text on the console.
 In this book, we are going to learn programming mostly through creating **console applications**.

 This is how the console looks in **Linux**:

 ![](/assets/chapter-2-1-images/00.Linux-terminal-example.png)

-## Reading integers from the console
+## Reading Integers from The Console

-In **Java** we have several options to read an input from **the console**.
+In **Java**, we have several options to read input from **the console**.
 The one way is via the built-in class **` Scanner`**, which we will use now, and the other is via **` BufferedReader`**.
 The second one is a bit faster, but we will start using it after we get familiar with the streams in **Java**.

-To read an **integer** (not floating-point number) from the console we have to import the built-in class **`Scanner`** on the first line of our program even before the base class declaration.
+To read an **integer** (not a floating-point number) from the console we have to import the built-in class **`Scanner`** on the first line of our program even before the base class declaration.
 We put this line at the top:

 ```java
 import java.util.Scanner;